co3moz/angular4-notes/README.md

 Angular 4 - Notes
 ====================

 This repository is notes of my angular 4 journey.
-I didn't switched angular 2 because of some reasons.
+I couldn't switched to ng2.
 Now I decided to give a shot and getting course about ng4.
-I will write everthing that I learn in lectures.
-Maybe this repository guide you too.
+I will write everthing that I learn, Maybe this repository guide you too.

 Farewell my friend.